oneapi-src/oneDPL/rfcs/proposed/passed_directly_API/README.md

 have expressed that this is undesirable.

 ### Testing
-We will need a detailed test checking both positive and negative responses to `is_passed_directly_to_onedpl` come as expected, with custom types and combinations of iterators, usm pointers etc.
+We will need a detailed test checking both positive and negative responses to `is_passed_directly_in_onedpl_device_policies` have the expected result, with custom types and combinations of iterators, usm pointers etc.

 ## Open Questions

-Is there a better / more concise name than `is_passed_directly_to_onedpl` we can use which properly conveys the meaning to the users?
+Is there a better / more concise name than `is_passed_directly_in_onedpl_device_policies` we can use which properly conveys the meaning to the users (and is perhaps less verbose)?

 Should we be targeting Experimental or fully Supported with this proposal?
  (Do we think user feedback is required to solidify an interface / experience?)